How to Evaluate Offers for Your First Job After College

 9. Think About the Future

 Assess the prospects for your target employer.
 Is the organization growing, stable or shrinking?
 Is the industry growing or fading in significance?
 Advancement prospects will usually be better at a growing company, and it will generally be easier to find another job if the industry is expanding.
 Ask alumni in the industry about trends and if they would target that industry if they were starting their career again.
+Also keep in mind that you won't have to stay at your first job forever, when you're deciding on which job to take.

 10. How About Management Style?